AdobeDocs/graphql-mesh-gateway/src/pages/gateway/extending-unified-schema.md

 };
 ```

-This `javascript` file creates a `special_price` field that uses the `maximum_price` for a product and then applies the discount listed for that product in the [`discountsapi.json` file](https://raw.githubusercontent.com/AdobeDocs/graphql-mesh-gateway/main/src/pages/_examples/discounts-api.json).
-The following arguments define how the `javascript` interacts with your mesh:
+This `javascript` file targets the `special_price` field on `ConfigurableProduct` that uses the `maximum_price` for a product and then applies the discount listed for that product in the [`discountsapi.json` file](https://raw.githubusercontent.com/AdobeDocs/graphql-mesh-gateway/main/src/pages/_examples/discounts-api.json).
+The following arguments define how the `custom resolver` interacts with your mesh:

-- `special_price` - the name of the new field we are creating
+- `special_price` - the name of the field we are adding a custom resolver to

-- `selectionSet` - the information selected from the source that you want to mutate
+- `selectionSet` - the information from the parent field, `ConfigurableProduct`,  that the `special_price` field needs to resolve

-- `root`, `context`, and `info` - mandatory parameters that are forwarded from the resolvers calling the method
+- `root`, `context`, `args`, and `info` - are the parameters provided to the new resolver function

-- `args` - arguments to pass to the mutation or query

 Running the following query results in a response that lists the original `maxmum_price` value and the `special_price` that was calculated using the `DiscountsAPI` file.